routingblog/arbitration/content/docs/problems.md

 - The [Keating]({{< relref "arbitration_legal/#southland-v-keating" >}}) decision that the FAA is intended to be substantive law rather than procedural law is wrong. [^newarb6]

+# Kangaroo Court

+- Arbitration in such contexts clearly fulfill the definition of a Kangaroo Court. [^kangarooblack]
+  1. A self-appointed tribunal or mock court in which the principles of law and justice are disregarded, perverted, or parodied.
+  2. A court or tribunal characterized by unauthorized or irregular procedures, esp. as to render a fair proceeding impossible.
+  3. A sham legal proceeding.

 # Possible Advantages

 While arbitration is generally negative for both employees and consumers there is a little bit of silver lining.